sauravb777/Conversational-Computational-Empathy/README.md

 This project focuses on building an intelligent customer support system that understands user intent and sentiment from call conversations, then responds in an empathetic and context aware manner.

+For the current implementation, we directly use the transcribed text of customer calls as input.
+The system does not yet convert live audio calls into text in real time.
+That part is kept as a future improvement.

-We leverage Transformer-based models to capture contextual relationships in transcribed call data.
+We leverage Transformer-based models to capture contextual relationships in the transcribed text.
 The system performs:

 - Intent Classification
 - Sentiment Analysis

 Based on this understanding, it generates appropriate and empathetic responses to improve customer interaction quality.